Jacques Adnet: Education

-An icon of luxurious French Modernism, Jacques Adnet grew up with the 20th Century.
-He attended the Municipal School of Design in Auxerre and the École des Beaux-Arts Paris.
+Jacques Adnet was a French designer associated with modernist design in the 20th century.
+He studied at the Municipal School of Design in Auxerre and later attended the École des Beaux-Arts in Paris.

 He believed in the functional aspect of furniture combined with geometrical simplicity.
 Jacques Adnet was inspired by pre-classical styles and was well acquainted with traditional furniture.
 Until the age of 28, Jacques lived and worked hand in hand with his twin brother Jean at the Studio La Maitrise, where they met the Art Déco designer Maurice Dufrene.
 From 1928 to 1960, he directed La Compagnie des Arts Francais.
 His team of decorators included Francois Jourdain, Charlotte Perriand and Georges Jouve.
 Adnet presided over the Salon des Artistes Decorateurs from 1947 to 1949.
 During the 1950s, he created furniture and concentrated on the numerous commissions he received, such as the decoration of the private apartments of the President at the Elysée Palace or the meeting room of the UNESCO headquarters in Paris.
 In 1959 he became the director of École nationale supérieure des arts décoratifs in Paris until 1970.